efterlevande/Flurry/README.md

 • gTTS

-• setup google drive (better on a burner acc.) for the leaderboard
+• setup google drive (better on a burner acc.) for the leaderboard and edit code to set it up for the thing you want, like anything it could be like tag idk